programminghistorian/jekyll/lessons/introduction-and-installation.md

 Step 1 – Install and Set Up Software
 ------------------------------------

-In order to work through the techniques in this book, you will need to download and install some freely available software.
+In order to work through the techniques in this website, you will need to download and install some freely available software.
 We have provided instructions for Mac, Windows and Linux.
-Once you have installed the software for your operating system, move on to ‘[Viewing HTML Files][]‘.
+Once you have installed the software for your operating system, move on to '[Viewing HTML Files][]'.
-If you run into trouble with our instructions or find something that doesn’t work on your platform, please let us know.
+If you run into trouble with our instructions or find something that doesn't work on your platform, please let us know.

 -   [Mac Installation][]
 -   [Windows Installation][]